marclandy/enterprise-infra/solutions/mcn/federated orchestration for global multi-cloud networking.md

 4. Develop a Federated Service Catalog and standard API interface set
 5. Establish governance around SLA, security policy, and identity roles across domains

-## Conclusion: Your Federated Orchestrator Proposal Makes Sense
+## Conclusion: Federated Orchestrator Proposal

 This model acknowledges the policy-plane convergence achieved by companies like Cato—consolidating SD-WAN, SSE, and ZTNA into a unified, managed service.
 However, enterprise-scale needs such as industrial M&A, remote OT control, and global SaaS optimization demand deeper orchestration across IX fabrics, CSP edge presence, and telco underlay coordination.
 Independent players like Coevolve have the neutrality and flexibility to deliver this model at scale—especially when combined with infrastructure players like Equinix or Megaport.